eliyaballout/Recipes-Website---Full-Stack-Project/Backend/README.md

 # ***Backend Implementation.***

-This is the Backend of our website FlavorFusion.<br> We used an external food Api - Spoonacular API. to get recipes and information about them.<br>
+This is the Backend of our website FlavorFusion.<br> This Backend based on the OpenAPI 3.0 specification: https://app.swaggerhub.com/apis-docs/eliyabal/API/1.0.0 <br>
+We used an external food Api - Spoonacular API. to get recipes and information about them.<br>
 Also we build a database to store some other recipes, and other things.<br>
 We implemented the frontend using: Node.js, MySQL, html and css.<br><br>